frontenddevkan/frontenddevkan/README.md

 - Books:
 "Javascript for Kids",
 "JavaScript Interview Questions & Answers",

 - In 2023 in July I start like my own tracker roadmap for frontend to have a tamp of learning Frontend Dev.
 And created a channel in Telegram app https://t.me/digitalsova

 ##### LANGUAGES 😄
 - English (A-B)
 - Russian

+#### MY GOALS

+Since I chose frontend development as my new profession, I have been striving to become a professional in this field of activity.
+I hope that someday I will bear the proud title of signor frontend developer.
+In the future, I would like to make applications based on my interests, which I was previously busy with.
+But now I'm looking for an idea to create some kind of resource for coworking of any specialists, in particular, the frontenders or other developers.

+I also dream to become a participant of some interesting startup.